nvim-telekasten/telekasten.nvim/README.md

     - **note**: this requires the `telescope-media-files.nvim` plugin to be installed.
 - `setup(opts)`: used for configuring paths, file extension, etc.
 - `panel()` : brings up the command palette
+- `show_tags()` : brings up the tag list.
+From there you can select a tag to search for tagged notes - or yank or insert the tag

 To use one of the functions above, just run them with the `:lua ...` command.